xinyun2000/Skills/introduction/02_core_concept.md

    > end-to-end
    >
-   > Allow users ask the question by using natural language, which can get the answer and relevant context.
+   > Allow users to ask the question by using natural language, which can get the answer and relevant context.

 2. Chat Engines

    > end-to-end
    >
-   > allow user to chat based on knowledge base.
+   > allow users to chat based on knowledge base.

 3. Agents